RS-eco/globePA/README.md

 ### Interaction coverage

-Looking at the pairwise interaction of variables in the terrestrial realm, we found that for temperature and precipitation mostly conditions at the lower temperature and upper precipitation limit had a high protection coverage, while very high temperature and very low precipitation conditions as well as low temperature and low precipitation conditions were only marginally protected.
-In addition, there were certain conditions with very low temperatures and low and high precipitation which were not protected at all (Fig. 3 a).
+Looking at the pairwise interaction of variables in the terrestrial realm, we found that for temperature and precipitation primarily conditions at the lower temperature and upper precipitation limit had a high protection coverage, whilst conditions that were either at the upper temperature limit or at the lower precipitation limit tended to be only marginally protected.
+In addition, there were discrete conditions with very low temperatures and low and high precipitation which were not protected at all (Fig. 3 a).
 For the interaction of temperature and elevation, areas with low temperature and low elevation were very strongly protected, while mostly very high temperature and high elevation conditions were only marginally protected (Fig. 3 b).
 For precipitation and elevation again the majority of the upper precipitation limits had a high protection coverage across all elevational bands, while conditions with low precipitation and very high elevation were either marginally protected or not protected at all (Fig.
 3 c).
 Overall, the combination of temperature and elevation was best